SigmaHQ/sigma/README.md

 ## Provide Backends / Backend Features / Bugfixes

-Various requests for sigmac (sigma converter) backends exist.
-Some backends are very limited and need features.
-We are working on a documentation on how to write new backends but our time for this project is currently mostly spent for issue resolutions.
+Please don't provide backends for the old code base (sigmac) anymore.
+Please use the new [pySigma](https://github.com/SigmaHQ/pySigma).
+We are working on a documentation on how to write new backends for that new code base.
+An example backend for Splunk can be found [here](https://github.com/SigmaHQ/pySigma-backend-splunk).

 ## Spread the word